sanderkammeraat/JAMs/README.md

 -GLMakie (for plotting)
 -Observables (for live plotting)
 -Distributions (for noise and random initial positions)
--JLD2 (for saving/loading simulations: phase space trajectories + simulation settings)
+-JLD2 to save simulation settings for loading simulations within Julia  and to use JLD2 features when loading the raw simulation data.
+-HDF5 (for outputting raw simulation data and metadata in HDF5 format).
 -CodecZlib (for saving with compression)
 -ProgressMeter (for providing a progressbar, ETA and it/s)

 The packages mentioned above can be installed in one go by using the REPL command:
-`add StaticArrays GLMakie Observables Distributions JLD2 CodecZlib ProgressMeter`
+`add StaticArrays GLMakie Observables Distributions JLD2 HDF5 CodecZlib ProgressMeter`

 Probably pre-installed:
 -LinearAlgebra (for doing linear algebra)